 If it seems that you will never get to the end of gathering new information, you may want to take a hard look at your topic.
 Perhaps you’re trying to cover too much.
 In that case, you may want to narrow your focus.

 To narrow a topic, revisit your questions.
 At this point, you should have a pretty good idea of what the central question is for your work.
-You may need to tweak it a bit.
-If you were trying to find out about every edible mushroom in the northeastern United States, it may be time to focus on one or two.
+At this point, you may need to tweak it a bit.
+For example, if you were trying to find out about every edible mushroom in the northeastern United States, it may be time to focus just on one or two.
 Or maybe you should narrow the focus to the medicinal uses of these fungi and forget about cooking with them.

 Take your time and enjoy compiling your notes.
-In the next post, we’ll discuss how to organize your notes so that you can begin writing a logical and coherent manuscript.
+In the next post, we’ll discuss how to organize them so that you can begin writing a logical and coherent manuscript.

 If you have any comments or questions, please feel free to contact me through the form below.